cbcrg/tcoffee/docs/tcoffee_installation.rst

 #####################
 T-Coffee Installation
 #####################
-.. note:: This chapter has been fully updated in 10/2016; Installation of T-Coffee versions lower than version 9.03 are no longer described.
+.. note:: This chapter has been fully updated in 10/2016; installation of T-Coffee versions lower than version 9.03 are no longer described.

 ************
 Installation